kib-ran/Evangadi-Menu/README.md

 This project is a simple React application built to practice component-based architecture and prop usage.
 It displays a menu inspired by Ethiopian cuisine, using reusable components and external data to render each dish dynamically.

-## 🌍 Why "Evangadi"?

-**Evangadi** represents a traditional Ethiopian gathering — a place of community, storytelling, and shared meals.
-This menu app is a tribute to that spirit, blending cultural meaning with modern web development.

 ## 🛠️ Tech Stack

 - ⚛️ React (Functional Components)